Llamacha/iwslt24_que_esp/README.md

 ## Installation

-1. Clone the repository: git clone https://github.com/your-username/speech-translation-evaluation-script.git
+1. Clone the repository: git clone https://github.com/Llamacha/iwslt23_que_esp
-2. Navigate to the repository directory: cd speech-translation-evaluation-script
+2. Navigate to the repository directory: cd iwst23_que_esp
 3. Install the dependencies: pip install -r requirements.txt

 ## Usage

-Markup : 1.
-Ensure that your reference file and hypothesis files are named correctly.
+1. Ensure that your reference file and hypothesis files are named correctly.
 2. Open a terminal and navigate to the repository directory.
 3. Run the script with the following command:

 ```
 python evaluation.py --ref /path/to/reference/file --phyp /path/to/hypotheses/folder
 ```

 4. Wait for the script to finish processing all the hypothesis files.
 5. Find the results in a TSV file named results.tsv in the hypothesis folder.

 ## Reference File